Unity through Knowledge Fund (UKF)

 5. Potential for replication and extension (adaptability):

-The UKF is inspired by other countries¿ programmes designed to reduce ¿brain drain¿, such as in India and Israel.
+The UKF is inspired by other programmes designed to reduce "brain drain" in India and Israel.
 It can be adapted to other Balkan and Eastern European countries.

 The practice is innovative in that it targets both Croatians within the country and abroad to harness skills and knowledge acquired.
 It recognizes the importance of fostering scientific and exchange networks and supports these networks through funding for research projects.